The Regency Wardrobe collection - research & making - The chalked floor

 For beneath the ball gown

-Behind the dress will be a fan shape and on the hemispheres of the globe illustrated beneath the dress will be stars marking the sites of British naval and military deployments.
-Perhaps from the Regency era or perhaps contemporary I am as yet undecided:
+As you can see from the images at the start of this post such initial outlines would become more detailed.
+And the hemispheres of the globe illustrated beneath the dress are to have paper stars placed upon them, marking the sites of British naval and military deployments, perhaps from the Regency era or perhaps contemporary I remain as yet undecided:

 This is an amateur image taken during a professional photoshoot at Christmas, shown to illustrate the length of the train.
 Here then is the dress just awaiting her background floor.